My Photography & Travel Guide to Athens, Greece

 Plaka is the oldest continuously inhabited neighborhood in Athens, a maze of narrow cobblestone streets, neoclassical facades, and bougainvillea-draped walls sitting at the foot of the Acropolis.
 Wander without a plan.
 Every alley offers something.

 Inside Plaka, tucked against the north face of the Acropolis rock, is Anafiotika: a tiny cluster of whitewashed houses and blue-painted doors that look transplanted directly from the Cycladic islands.
-Built in the 19th century by workers from the island of Anafi who came to build the new Greek capital, it remains one of the most photogenic and least-visited pockets in all of Athens.
+Built in the 19th century by workers from the island of Anafi who came to help construct the new Greek capital, it remains one of the most photogenic and least-visited pockets in all of Athens.

 Best time: Early morning, before 9 am.
+Access: Free.

 The charming old neighborhood has narrow streets, colorful houses, and vibrant street life.
 Plaka is one of Athens's oldest and most picturesque neighborhoods.